petr7555/bachelors_thesis_accounting_ocr/README.md

 Solution: Kill `Node.js` in Task Manager.

+7. When adding GitHub branch as a dependency, add it as `"library": "user/repository#branch"` into `package.json` and make sure that `package-lock.json` contains `"resolved": "git+https://git@github.com/...`, not `"resolved": "git+ssh://git@github.com/...`.

 ## Privacy Policy, Terms & Conditions

 Privacy Policy and Terms & Conditions have been generated using https://app-privacy-policy-generator.firebaseapp.com/